Lower Memory Oblivious (Tensor) Subspace Embeddings with Fewer Random Bits: Modewise Methods for Least Squares: Applications to Least Squares Problems and fitting CP models

-\begin{proof} To begin, we note that ${\bf A}$ will satisfy the conditions required by Theorem~\ref{thm:SubspaceEmbedResult} with probability at least $1-\eta / 2$ as a consequence of Lemma~\ref{lem:simplenetsubspace}.
-Thus, if we can also establish that the $L$ will satisfy the conditions required by Theorem~\ref{thm:SubspaceEmbedResult} with probability at least $1-\eta / 2$ we will be finished with our proof by Theorem~\ref{thm:SubspaceEmbedResult} and the union bound.
+\begin{proof}[Proof of Theorem~\ref{thm:GenmodewiseConstruction}] To begin, we note that ${\bf A}$ will satisfy the conditions required by Theorem~\ref{thm:SubspaceEmbedResult} with probability at least $1-\eta / 2$ as a consequence of Lemma~\ref{lem:simplenetsubspace}.
+Thus, if we can also establish that $\tilde{L}$ will satisfy the conditions required by Theorem~\ref{thm:SubspaceEmbedResult} with probability at least $1-\eta / 2$, we will be finished with our proof by Theorem~\ref{thm:SubspaceEmbedResult} and the union bound.

-To establish that $L$ satisfies the conditions required by Theorem~\ref{thm:SubspaceEmbedResult} with probability at least $1-\eta / 2$, it suffices to prove that \begin{enumerate} \item[(a)] $L$ will be an $(\epsilon/6)$-JL embedding of all $\mathcal{Y} \in \mathcal{L}$ into $\mathbbm{C}^{m_1 \times \dots \times m_{d}}$ with probability at least $1-\eta / 4$, and that \item[(b)] $L$ will be an $(\epsilon/24\sqrt{r})$-JL embedding of the $4r+1$ tensors $\mathcal{S}' \cup \left\{ \mathbbm{P}_{\mathcal{L}^\perp}(\mathcal{X}) \right\} \subset \mathbbm{C}^{n_1\times n_2\times ... \times n_d}$ into $\mathbbm{C}^{m_1 \times \dots \times m_{d}}$ with probability at least $1-\eta / 4$, where the set $\mathcal{S}'$ is defined as in Theorem~\ref{thm:SubspaceEmbedResult} \end{enumerate} and apply yet another union bound.
+To establish that $\tilde{L}$ satisfies the conditions required by Theorem~\ref{thm:SubspaceEmbedResult} with probability at least $1-\eta / 2$, it suffices to prove that \begin{enumerate} \item[(a)] $\tilde{L}$ will be an $(\epsilon/6)$-JL embedding of all $\mathcal{Y} \in \mathcal{L}$ into $\mathbbm{C}^{m_1 \times \dots \times m_{d}}$ with probability at least $1-\eta / 4$, and that \item[(b)] $\tilde{L}$ will be an $(\epsilon/24\sqrt{r})$-JL embedding of the $4r+1$ tensors $\mathcal{S}' \cup \left\{ \mathbbm{P}_{\mathcal{L}^\perp}(\mathcal{X}) \right\} \subset \mathbbm{C}^{n_1\times n_2\times ... \times n_d}$ into $\mathbbm{C}^{m_1 \times \dots \times m_{d}}$ with probability at least $1-\eta / 4$, where the set $\mathcal{S}'$ is defined as in Theorem~\ref{thm:SubspaceEmbedResult}, \end{enumerate} and apply yet another union bound.